2 Minute Read

 - HTTP authentication schemes (they use the Authorization header):

-- API keys in headers, query string or cookies
+- API keys in headers, query strings, or cookies

 - Cookie authentication